-Jira automation feels like a bit of magic, doesn’t it?
-It’s that handy tool that promises to take all the repetitive, manual tasks off your plate so your team can focus on what actually matters.
+Jira automation feels like a bit of magic, doesn't it?
+It’s that handy tool that promises to take all the repetitive, manual tasks off your plate, so your team can focus on what actually matters.
 But as soon as you decide to dive in, you hit the first big question: who can actually build these things?
-It’s a surprisingly common point of confusion, and the answer isn’t as simple as you might think.
+It’s a surprisingly common point of confusion, and the answer is rooted in Jira's robust permission system.

 This guide is here to clear all that up.
-We’ll break down exactly who can create Jira automation rules, explain the tricky parts of the permission system that trip most people up, and show you a much simpler way to handle those complex automations you’ve been dreaming of.
+We'll break down exactly who can create Jira automation rules, explain how the permission system works to protect your instance, and show you a complementary way to handle complex automations across your favorite tools.

 What is Jira automation?

-In a nutshell, Jira’s native automation engine is a no-code tool that lets you build simple "if-this-then-that" rules to automate actions.
+In a nutshell, Jira’s native automation engine is a no-code tool that lets you build rules to automate actions.
 Every rule you build is made up of three parts:

 Who can create Jira automation?

-Let’s cut to the chase.
-Based on Atlassian’s official documentation, only a few specific roles can create rules.
-If you don’t have the right permissions, you won’t even see the automation settings in your project.
+Let's cut to the chase.
+Based on Atlassian's official documentation, only a few specific roles can create rules.
+If you don't have the right permissions, you won't see the automation settings in your project, which is a design feature to keep the platform secure.

 Global admins

-If you have the "Administer Jira" global permission, you’re at the top of the food chain.
-You hold the keys to the entire automation kingdom and can do pretty much everything.
+If you have the "Administer Jira" global permission, you hold the keys to the entire automation ecosystem and can manage everything.

 Specifically, you can: